Alan4247748/friendly-potato/docs/case studys/Adobe.md

 ---
+title: Adobe
+sidebar_label: Adobe
-Title: Adobe
+description: Adobe Digital Campaign
 sidebar_position: 2
-sidebar_label: Adobe Case Study
 ---
-# ADOBE

-# The Question
+# The Problem

 The Adobe EMEA studio needed assistance with content creation.
+Adobe commissions a lot of industry research.
+And needs that turned into European focused articles.

 # My Role

-  ***Let's be honest, few people sit down to read 40 page reports.
+  ***Let's be honest, no-one wants to read a 40 page report.
 When it comes to posting for the web ideas need to be concise.
 In this project I read several market research reports and distilled them into 1500-word blog posts.***

  - 60% Research
  - 40% Copywriting